huggingface/transformers/docs/source/en/model_doc/llama.md

 - The LLaMA tokenizer is a BPE model based on [sentencepiece](https://github.com/google/sentencepiece).
 One quirk of sentencepiece is that when decoding a sequence, if the first token is the start of the word (e.g. "Banana"), the tokenizer does not prepend the prefix space to the string.

 This model was contributed by [zphang](https://huggingface.co/zphang) with contributions from [BlackSamorez](https://huggingface.co/BlackSamorez).
 The code of the implementation in Hugging Face is based on GPT-NeoX [here](https://github.com/EleutherAI/gpt-neox).
 The original code of the authors can be found [here](https://github.com/facebookresearch/llama).
-The Flax version of the implementation was contributed by [afmck](https://huggingface.co/afmck) with the code in the implementation based on Hugging Face's GPT-Neo.
+The Flax version of the implementation was contributed by [afmck](https://huggingface.co/afmck) with the code in the implementation based on Hugging Face's Flax GPT-Neo.

 Based on the original LLaMA model, Meta AI has released some follow-up works: